A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Decontraction

-The usual convention on bound variables applies, which requires in the first clause that the name $x$ is chosen so that it does not appear in $\Gamma'$. \end{definition} The effect of the last clause is to replace the summand $z\fl i{N_i}$ with $z$ of type $\Gamma(z)$ according to $\Gamma$ with the sum of all $w\fl i{N_i}$ that receive this type according to the potentially bigger context $\Gamma'$, excluding the other variables of $\Gamma$ but including the case $w=z$, and to continue the operation corecursively in the argument terms.\footnote{In the workshop version~\cite{FICS2013}, we had a more ``aggressive'' version of co-contraction that did not exclude the other variables of $\Gamma$ in the last clause, and for which we further added the binding $x:A$ to $\Gamma$ and $\Gamma'$ in the corecursive call in the $\lambda$-abstraction case.
-On solutions, these differences are immaterial, c.\,f. the example after Lemma~\ref{lem:sol-maxcocontr}.}
+In the last defining clause, $A:=\Gamma(z)$ and $\Delta_z:=\{(z:A)\}\cup(\Gamma'\setminus\Gamma)$.
+The usual convention on bound variables applies, which requires in the first clause that the name $x$ is chosen so that it does not appear in $\Gamma'$. \end{definition} The effect of the last clause is to replace the summand $z\fl i{N_i}$ with $z$ of type $\Gamma(z)$ according to $\Gamma$ with the sum of all $w\fl i{N_i}$ that receive this type according to the potentially bigger context $\Gamma'$, excluding the other variables of $\Gamma$ but including the case $w=z$, and to continue the operation corecursively in the argument terms.\footnote{In the workshop version~\cite{FICS2013}, we had a more ``aggressive'' version of decontraction (called co-contraction in that paper) that did not exclude the other variables of $\Gamma$ in the last clause, and for which we further added the binding $x:A$ to $\Gamma$ and $\Gamma'$ in the corecursive call in the lambda-abstraction case.
+On solutions, these differences are immaterial, c.\,f. the example after Lemma~\ref{lem:sol-maxdecontr}.}

-\begin{lemma} If $\colr MT$ and $\Gamma\leq\Gamma'$ then $\colr M{[\Gamma'/\Gamma]T}$. \end{lemma} \begin{proof} A coinductive proof can confirm the obvious intuition of the effect of co-contraction: either a summand is maintained, with corecursive application of co-contraction to the subterms, or it is replaced by a sum with even extra summands. \end{proof}
+\begin{lemma} If $\colr MT$ and $\Gamma\leq\Gamma'$ then $\colr M{[\Gamma'/\Gamma]T}$. \end{lemma} \begin{proof} A coinductive proof can confirm the obvious intuition of the effect of decontraction: either a summand is maintained, with corecursive application of decontraction to the subterms, or it is replaced by a sum with even extra summands. \end{proof}

 \begin{lemma} $[\Gamma/\Gamma]T\bisimp T$. \end{lemma} \begin{proof} Obvious coinduction for all expressions. \end{proof}